|Front entrance to the Chicagoland Canoe Base|

 A fourth generation blacksmith, Ralph Frese began building canoes

-in his blacksmith shop for his scout troop.
+in his blacksmith shop for his scout troup.
 This was the beginning

 of the the Chicagoland Canoe Base, now known nationwide as the most